Upholding a Legacy of Success

 From its beginnings in 1976 and through its past two reauthorizations in 1996 and 2006, Congress has consistently amended and strengthened the Magnuson-Stevens Fishery Conservation and Management Act (Magnuson-Stevens Act) to conserve and sustain U.S. marine fisheries, the people and communities that rely upon them, and our strong national fishing traditions.

-Less than a decade ago, Congress passed and President George W. Bush signed the Magnuson-Stevens Fishery Conservation and Management Reauthorization Act of 2006 into law with the goal of improving upon the ongoing efforts to restore America’s fisheries and coastal fishing communities to a state of healthy and productive resilience.
-The legislation mandated scientifically derived annual catch limits and accountability measures to end overfishing and to rebuild overfished populations.
+More than a decade ago, Congress passed and President George W. Bush signed the Magnuson-Stevens Fishery Conservation and Management Reauthorization Act of 2006 into law with the goal of improving upon the ongoing efforts to restore America’s fisheries and coastal fishing communities to a state of healthy and productive resilience.
+The legislation mandated scientifically derived annual catch limits and accountability measures to end overfishing and to rebuild overfished and depleted populations.
 In addition, it built upon the 1996 measures to minimize bycatch of untargeted species and reduce fish habitat damage in our waters.

 Rebuilding fish stocks brings significant economic benefits to our nation